Mabon | Autumn Equinox Astrology… & The Sun At 0º Libra!

 Acknowledge the dark and light within, taking inventory, taking stock of what’s good and bad, prepared to be impartial, fair and just…

-It’s interesting that in the system of Planetary Dignities the Sun in Libra is considered in its ‘Fall’ (while the Sun in Aries is Exhalted or in Exaltation).
-The Sun is falling away, while Saturn is Exalted in Libra – darkness creeping in!
+It’s interesting that in the astrological system of Planetary Dignities the Sun in Libra is considered in its ‘Fall’ (while the Sun in Aries is Exalted or in its Exaltation, strong and vibrant).

 Significant Sites For The Equinox…